caniko/caniko/README.md

 ### Hobbies 🎮🏋️‍♂️🏄‍♂️🏃‍♂️

 ## Career philosophy 🎓
 Neuroscience and informatics deal with the information in different mediums—biological systems and semi-conductors.
 Interfaces between the media presents new opportunities in medicine, pharmacology, artificial intelligence, and data science.
-I wish to take part in making this interface.
+I wish to take part in engineering this brain-machine interface.

 ## Software interests 💻
 - I use [Garuda Linux](https://garudalinux.org/) as OS in my daily driver.